chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_reference/README.md

 ### Options
   * `--name`, `-n` - The name of the package to generate
-  * `--type`, `-t` - The type of the package to generate (i.e., "code" or "theme")
+  * `--type`, `-t` - The type of the package to generate (i.e., "code" or "theme") Supported Values:
+    * CODE : A library of code
+    * EXTENSION : An extension to Sencha Cmd
+    * FRAMEWORK : A framework
+    * THEME : A user interface theme or skin
+    * LOCALE : Localization overrides / styling
+    * OTHER : Unspecified type

 ### Syntax